 Many will feel sad and disappointed.
-What shall I do if I cannot fast and recite the Quran?
+What can I do if I cannot fast and recite the Quran?
 I don’t want to waste this special opportunity in Ramadan.

 Don’t despair, my dear sisters.
 Allah s.w.t. does not give us challenges except that there are blessings that come with it.
-There are other forms of ibadah (worship) that we can still do in order to gain Allah’s pleasure in this blessed month of Ramadan.
+There are other forms of 'Ibadah (worship) that we can do in order to gain Allah’s pleasure in this blessed month of Ramadan.

-In fact, Allah s.w.t. will increase the rewards of every good deed and ibadah in this month, not just in fasting, but every good deed!
+In fact, Allah s.w.t. will increase the rewards of every good deed and 'Ibadah in this month, not just in fasting, but in every other good deed!

 Here are 7 tips on how to ace Ramadan despite our inability to fast.

 مَنْ فَطَّرَ صَائِمًا كَانَ لَهُ مِثْلُ أَجْرِهِ غَيْرَ أَنَّهُ لاَ يَنْقُصُ مِنْ أَجْرِ الصَّائِمِ شَيْئًا

 “Whoever provides a fasting person something with which to break his fast with, will earn the same reward as the one who was observing the fast, without diminishing in any way the reward of the latter.”

 We can simply prepare or buy food for those who are fasting and we will earn the same reward!
 Amazing right?
 Indeed, Allah is Al-Kariim (The Most Generous).

 “Indeed, by remembering Allah s.w.t, the hearts will find tranquillity.”